nodatime/nodatime/www/developer/tzdb-file-format.md

 In both cases, the format starts with the zone ID (as a string) and then a 1-byte flag to indicate the type.

 Fixed time zones (which have a single [`ZoneInterval`](noda-type://NodaTime.TimeZones.ZoneInterval) covering the whole of time).
-The flag value for a fixed zone is `1`, and the remaining data is simply the offset.
-(The name of the zone interval is always just the ID of the time zone.)
+The flag value for a fixed zone is `1`.
+This is followed by the offset, and as of time zone data generated under Noda Time 2.x, also the name for the zone interval.
+Noda Time 1.x code will ignore the name part, and always use the time zone ID as the name for the interval.
+Noda Time 2.x code will read the name if it exists, but default to the ID if the name data isn't present.

 Everything else is represented as a `PrecalculatedDateTimeZone` - a number of abutting `ZoneIntervals` from the start of time until either the end of time, or some stable period where a pair of rules governing when daylight saving time starts